 How to Travel to the Amalfi Coast by Train from the South of Italy

-The nearest train station is Salerno, so make sure to purchase tickets to this station in advance.
+The nearest train station is Salerno, so make sure to purchase tickets to this station online in advance.
 Salerno is worth a few hours’ exploration on your way to the coast – mainly a small port town, it has been experiencing increasing numbers of travelers in recent years and is becoming more of a destination rather than just a stopover on the way to Pompeii.
-Once you’ve seen the sights in Salerno, the rest of the coast is just a short bus ride away.
-Bus tickets can be purchased locally at the train station.

 Bus driving in Italy is almost an art form – the roads are as narrow as they are winding, and bus drivers fear nothing (except maybe failure).
 If you’re looking to add a more adventurous aspect to your Italian coastal vacation, a bus ride might be your preferred mode of transport.
 In the height of summer you can expect a few delays, as tourists’ cars and buses tend to overwhelm the roads, each other, and anyone who happens to be watching.

 If you have a Rail Pass that Includes Italy

 The Circumvesuviana Line is the only railway in Italy that isn’t covered by a rail pass, but a pass will at least get you close.
 You can use the pass on any train headed towards Naples, where you can then purchase tickets at the train station to continue on to the first stop on your Amalfi Coast itinerary.
 Don’t forget to purchase passholder reservations for your trip to Naples – since it’s the last stop before the coast, seats can sell out pretty quickly during the summer months.